krlu/Abel/README.md

 > sbt clean compile \
 > sbt test

+Note that the tests may take up to 15 minutes to do testing against large prime numbers.
+If you wish to skip these tests, navigate to the [Test Suite](https://github.com/krlu/MET-CS-789/blob/master/src/test/scala/Tests.scala) and delete the two tests at the bottom

 ## Running the Experiment
 Go to the the [Main Experiment Class](https://github.com/krlu/MET-CS-789/blob/master/src/main/scala/org/bu/metcs789/FinalProjectExperiment.scala) and run the main method